abrain/einsatzverwaltung/src/readme.txt

 * Improved compatibility with PHP 8.2
 * Dropped support for WordPress 5.5 and older

-= 1.10.2 =
-* Fix: Reports created with the API endpoint could show up as special reports
-* Fix: Table was missing columns when creating e.g. units or vehicles

-= 1.10.1 =
-* Fix: Compatibility issue with PHP 8

-= 1.10.0 =
-* New API endpoint for third-party systems to create incident reports
-* Roles for user permissions
-* Shortcode `reportcount` can be filtered by Alerting Method
-* Fallback featured image for reports based on Incident Category
-* Autocomplete for incident location
-* Fix: Changing the category setting for incident reports caused an error on fresh installations

 == Upgrade Notice ==
 = 1.11.2 =
 Maintenance Release